SardineFish/sar-push-service/docs/services.md

 ## Remove a service from user
 `DELETE /service/profile/{uid}/{service_id}`

-Only the user with access of `ServiceAdmin` can delete services profile of any users.
+Only the user with access of `Admin` can delete services profile of any users.

 ### Request
 No request data required.